 On to museums, shall we?
 As a gigantic collection of museums, the Smithsonian institutes have an amazing array of artifacts on a variety of subjects.
 Some of the top Smithsonian museums to visit include the National Museum of Natural History, the National Air and Space Museum, and the National Museum of American History.
 The art museums are fantastic but these buildings hold stories of the human race from prehistory to the future.
 The Natural History Museum has a stunning collection of dinosaur bones and fossils while the Air and Space Museum holds Charles Lindbergh's Spirit of St. Louis and the Apollo 11 command module.
 Furthermore, as you are in the central result of American history, it makes sense to visit the museum that puts all of the nation's stories together in one place.
 Plus you get to see General George Washington's military uniform at the American History Museum which is pretty cool.

 Non-Smithsonian museums are also fantastic and offer a greater variety of topics for you to enjoy.
 The International Spy Museum is another bright spot on anyone's touring schedule.
 No one can resist a true spy museum especially when you learn it was designed with the help of several former directors of various secret operations including the CIA and MI-5.
-Exhibits range from real life spies to the technology they used, civilians as spies during war, and even an exhibit on James Bond villains.
+Exhibits range from real-life spies to the technology they used, civilians as spies during war, and even an exhibit on James Bond villains.

 Whether you are leading a group of young students or you are part of a high school or university student trip, I think everyone can agree that animals are awesome.
 There won't be a single straight face in the crowd if and when you visit the Smithsonian National Zoo.
 As the zoo that holds the distinction of being the "national zoo," it doesn't disappoint.
 Better yet, it's free!
 See your favorites from all over the globe like cheetahs, sea lions, elephants, giant pandas, and even a family of western lowland gorillas.
-It's truly a beautiful park and perfect if you're looking for an educational attraction that doesn't look too much like school.
+It's truly a beautiful park and perfects if you're looking for an educational attraction that doesn't look too much like school.

 Depending on the age of your student group, you may consider visiting the Arlington National Cemetery or the United States Holocaust Memorial Museum.
 Both can be very sobering attractions, even for older students, but they capture significant moments in history.
 President Kennedy's grave is located at Arlington as well as the Tomb of the Unknown Soldier which is guarded 24/7 by a soldier holding vigil.
 Likewise, the Holocaust Museum is, understandably, a somber museum remembering the horrors of WWII's international genocide.
 This definitely is not a museum for young children but older students may better understand the importance of empathy and social acceptance when they see firsthand the effects of the Holocaust.

 Everyone should experience D.C. at least once in their lives.
 Whether or not your group is focused on education, a visit to any or all of these destinations is recommended for their inherent value if nothing else.
 The city was founded by American leaders, built with the future of the country in mind, and continuously maintained as the center of operations for one of the world's largest powers.
-Visit with your student group and experience the heart of American government.
+Visit with your student group and experience the heart of the American government.